-- Diversity, Equity and Inclusion.
-We are committed to creating and maintaining a culture of inclusion and connectedness and we believe the company is better able to grow and improve with a diverse Board of Directors, management, and team of employees.
+- Diversity, Equity, and Inclusion We are committed to creating and maintaining a culture of inclusion and connectedness and we believe the Company is better able to grow and improve with a diverse Board of Directors, management, and team of employees.
 To that end, we value and advance the diversity and inclusion of the people with whom we work.
 Our Diversity, Equity, and Inclusion ("DE&I") Committee spearheads ongoing efforts to design and implement related programs and deepen our commitment to this important initiative.
-DE&I program updates are routinely reported to the Board of Directors.
-Recent achievements include: - o CEO Action for Diversity & Inclusion[TM] pledge Our Chief Executive Officer ("CEO") has signed a pledge set forth by Nareit's Dividends Through Diversity, Equity & Inclusion CEO Council.
-The pledge outlines a set of actions that CEOs will take to cultivate a trusting environment where all ideas are welcomed, and employees feel comfortable and empowered to have discussions about diversity and inclusion.
+DE&I program updates are routinely reported to the Board of Directors and employees.
+Recent achievements include: - o Women's Group In 2022, we held planning meetings for the formation of a Women's Group, with the goal of engaging, developing and supporting the women in our workforce.
+Further refinement and implementation of programming for our Women's Group is a DE&I related focus area for 2023. - Gender Pay Equity Study In collaboration with our independent compensation consultant, we proactively conducted a gender pay equity study in 2022 to assess pay equity across our workforce and identify potential areas for improvement.
+No issues of note or material risks were identified in our compensation practices. - Inclusivity Training In 2022, all employees participated in an inclusivity training workshop conducted by a third-party firm that was designed to provide employees with knowledge and skills they can use to contribute to a healthy and effective culture where people from all backgrounds can thrive.
+Managers participated in an inclusive leadership course and individual contributors participated in an inclusive culture course.
+An online version of the applicable training is also included in new employee onboarding.

-- o Unconscious Bias Training In 2021, all employees participated in a training workshop conducted by a third-party firm.
-An online version of the training is now included in new employee onboarding. - o DE&I Focused Charitable Giving and Community Support In 2021, we increased our annual giving, and allocated a percentage targeted specifically to non-profit organizations with DE&I related missions, intended to expand services and support in the communities where our corporate and regional offices operate.
-The organizations we supported work to combat food insecurity, provide support for at risk children and teens, promote urban entrepreneurship, and provide free civil legal services for those that qualify. - o DE&I Digest In 2021, a monthly newsletter was created to share DE&I related content among BNL colleagues each month to encourage employee awareness and participation.
+- o DE&I Focused Charitable Giving and Community Support The Company is committed to promoting and supporting diversity, equity, and inclusion initiatives beyond our workplace.
+In 2022, we increased our annual giving, and allocated a percentage targeted specifically to nonprofit organizations with DE&I related missions, intended to expand services and support in the communities where our corporate and regional offices operate and where our employees live.
+The organizations we supported work to combat food insecurity, provide support for at risk women, children, and teens, promote urban entrepreneurship, provide critical mental health and social services, combat homelessness, break the cycle of poverty, and provide free civil legal services for those that qualify. - o DE&I Digest A quarterly newsletter is sent to all employees to share DE&I related content and resources to encourage employee awareness, education, and participation.

 Our commitment to diversity extends to the composition of our Board of Directors and our workforce.
-Currently, two of our nine directors identify as female and 44% of our directors identify with underrepresented groups.
-Further, employees who identify as women comprise 62% of our workforce, 33% of our officers, and 25% of our executive officers.
-Additionally, approximately 14% of our employees are Hispanic or Latino, Black or African American, or Asian.
+As of March 1, 2023, four of our ten directors identify as female and 50% of our directors identify with underrepresented groups.
+Further, as of March 1, 2023, employees who identify as female comprise 60% of our workforce, 32% of our officers, and 27% of our executive officers, and approximately 15% of our employees have self-reported as Hispanic or Latino, Black or African American, Asian, or Two or More Races.